Marketing Tools Case Study

 The design supports both Web and App platforms with a responsive layout.

-Back on the settings page, after interviewing stakeholders, we listed the information needed to create a campaign, grouped it by hierarchy and importance, and arranged it in an order that matches the users’ mental model.
+On the settings page, after interviewing stakeholders, we identified the information needed to create a campaign, grouped it by hierarchy and importance, and arranged it in an order that matches users’ mental models when setting up a campaign.

 For the units mentioned above, users can create listings, images, and stories, and arrange them according to campaign needs, similar to building with LEGO blocks.